Oracle Fusion Middleware provides a variety of technologies and tools that monitor server and application performance.

 The WLDF can be configured to collect the data and store it in various sources, including log records, data events, and harvested metrics.

-For more information, see Understanding the Diagnostic Framework in Oracle Fusion Middleware Administering Oracle Fusion Middleware.
+See Understanding the Diagnostic Framework in Oracle Fusion Middleware Administering Oracle Fusion Middleware.

 The Oracle WebLogic Scripting Tool (WLST) is a command-line scripting environment that you can use to create, manage, and monitor Oracle WebLogic Server domains.